gveloso9983/Recommendation-System/RS/readme.txt

-This is a recommender system built by Gonçalo Veloso to test and prepare the development of a music recommender system.
+This is a recommender system built by Gonçalo Veloso and Gonçalo Costeira to test and prepare the development of a music recommender system.